biodiversitydata-se/mol-data/rdocs/ena-metabar.rst

   .. csv-table::
     :file: _static/tables/ontology-fields.csv
     :header-rows: 1

-  \* The OLS entry for `environmental feature <https://www.ebi.ac.uk/ols/ontologies/envo/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FENVO_00002297>`_ has been flagged as *obsolete*, and we tentatively link to a related umbrella term here.

   In the linked ontology tree views, click the plus sign next to a highlighted branch to show all instances of that term, and continue downwards until you find the most specific term that accurately describes your data.
 It is good practice to then register the term together with ontology acronym and accession, e.g: *marine pelagic biome (ENVO:01000023)*.